-- (a) avoid, minimise and/or mitigate potential adverse impacts to the condition and operation of existing and planned transport infrastructure - (b) maintain the safety, efficiency and operational integrity of all affected transport modes for the project workforce and other transport system - (c) ensure impact mitigation works are compatible with transport infrastructure planning.
+- (a) avoid, minimise and/or mitigate adverse impacts to the condition and operation of existing and planned transport infrastructure - (b) maintain the safety, efficiency and operational integrity of all affected transport modes for the project workforce and other transport system - (c) ensure impact mitigation works are compatible with transport infrastructure planning.

-- 15.160 Include a description of the existing and future (as planned by State or local government) transport network and corridors including detailed maps to appropriate scales showing relevant:
+- 15.168 Include a description of the existing and future (as planned by State or local government) transport network and corridors including detailed maps to appropriate scales showing relevant:

 - (a) construction laydown areas

 - (b) road and railway corridors

 - (c) road and rail infrastructure

 - (d) airports, airstrips

 - (e) sea ports.

-- 15.161 Provide a detailed description of the total transport activities associated with all stages of the project, (from pre-construction through operation) background traffic growth, and existing traffic data.
+- 15.169 Provide a detailed description of the total transport activities associated with all stages of the project, (from pre-construction through operation) background traffic growth, and existing traffic data.
 The information is to include but not be limited to trips associated with the expected workforce, number and classification of heavy vehicles, haulage of construction equipment and construction materials (material type, volumes and origin and destination).
-Identify, describe and map the haul routes for equipment, component parts and materials. - 15.162 Identify any project site access points to/from public roads including their suitability for the proposed use and required upgrades in accordance with relevant local and/or state policies, standards and manuals. - 15.163 Present the transport assessment in separate sections for each project-affected mode (road, rail, air services, port and maritime) as appropriate for each phase of the project. - 15.164 Provide a detailed assessment by a registered professional engineer Queensland engineering consultant of how the existing and future safety, condition and performance of transport infrastructure will be impacted by the project's pre-construction, construction and operational phases. - 15.165 Include details of the adopted assessment methodology for impacts on roads within the road impact assessment report in accordance with the latest Queensland Department of Transport and Main Roads (DTMR) Guide to Traffic Impact Assessment (GTIA) for state-controlled roads, and the three local government impact assessment methodologies for local government roads.
-For state-controlled roads, this assessment should ensure that all impact types (road safety, access and frontage, intersection delay, road link capacity, pavement, and transport infrastructure (including bridges, culverts and grids) and wayfinding and road signs as detailed in the GTIA are considered and mitigated.
-Particular emphasis should also be placed on the following sections of the GTIA:
+Identify, describe and map the haul routes for equipment, component parts and materials. - 15.170 Identify any project site access points to/from public roads including their suitability for the proposed use and required upgrades in accordance with relevant local and/or state policies, standards and manuals. - 15.171 Present the transport assessment in separate sections for each project-affected mode (road, rail, air services, port and maritime) as appropriate for each phase of the project.

-- (a) section 8.4.2 Heavy vehicle routes - (b) section 9 Road safety - (c) section 13 Pavement. - 15.166 Demonstrate that any necessary transport impact mitigation works will not compromise existing and future transport infrastructure, corridors, planning and works, with reference to the latest version of DTMR's Queensland Transport and Roads Investment Program and the Development Assessment Mapping System. - 15.167 Identify, assess and address any project's potential impacts on existing and future railway corridors, particularly railway level crossings and any development interfacing or interfering with existing and future railway corridors in accordance with relevant standards and requirements such as the SDAP, the Guide for Development in a Transport Environment: Rail, the Manual of Uniform Traffic Control Devices, Part 7: Railways and railway manager standards.
+- 15.172 Provide a detailed assessment by a Registered Professional Engineer of Queensland engineering consultant of how the existing and future safety, condition and performance of transport infrastructure will be impacted by the project's pre-construction, construction and operational phases. - 15.173 Include details of the adopted assessment methodology for impacts on roads within the road impact assessment report in accordance with the latest Queensland Department of Transport and Main Roads (DTMR) Guide to Traffic Impact Assessment (GTIA) for State-controlled roads) and the local government impact assessment methodology for local government roads.
+For State-controlled roads, this assessment should ensure that all impact types (road safety, access and frontage, intersection delay, road link capacity, pavement, and transport infrastructure (including bridges, culverts and grids) and wayfinding and road signs as detailed in the GTIA are considered and mitigated.
+Particular emphasis is to also be placed on the following sections of the GTIA: - (a) section 8.4.2 Heavy Vehicle Routes - (b) section 9 Road Safety - (c) section 13 Pavement. - 15.174 Demonstrate that any necessary transport impact mitigation works will not compromise existing and future transport infrastructure corridors planning and works, with reference to the latest version of DTMR's Queensland Transport and Roads Investment Program and the Development Assessment Mapping System. - 15.175 Identify, assess and address the project's impacts on existing and future railway corridors, particularly railway level crossings and any development interfacing or interfering with existing and future railway corridors in accordance with relevant standards and requirements such as the SDAP, the Guide for Development in a Transport Environment: Rail, the Manual of Uniform Traffic Control Devices, Part 7: Railways and railway manager standards.
 This is to include the construction and operation impacts of the project.
-Traffic data should be provided for development generated traffic during construction and operation, background traffic growth and timelines for development staging, construction and delivery. - 15.168 Demonstrate how project impacts will be mitigated.
+Traffic data should be provided for development generated traffic during construction and operation, background traffic growth and timelines for development staging, construction and delivery. - 15.176 Demonstrate how project impacts will be mitigated.
 Mitigation measures are to be prepared in consultation with relevant transport authorities (e.g. local governments, DTMR, Civil Aviation Safety Authority, Maritime Safety Queensland, Aurizon and Queensland Rail).